Alchemy-Lab/javascript-counter/README.md

 ## Installation

-Just download all files and folder and run locally in your favorite browser
+Just download all files and folder and run locally in your favorite browser opening the index.html file

 ## Take a look and try it

-You can try the counter following this link: [JavaScript Counter?](https://alchemy-lab.github.io/javascript-counter/)
+You can try the counter following this link: [JavaScript Counter](https://alchemy-lab.github.io/javascript-counter/)

-## :e-mail: Contact Me
+## Contact Me

 Any questions or features request?
-Contact me at webmaster@studioalchemy.net
+Fill the form at the [Studio Alchemy website](https://alchemy-lab.github.io/#contact)